AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Favorite Features

-Erie Insurance has several features that help it to stand out from its competitors.
-Some of these features may be available from a few other competitors, while others are entirely unique to Erie.
+Erie Insurance has several features that help it stand out from the competition.
+Some of these features may be available from a few other providers, while others are entirely unique to Erie.

 ERIE Rate Lock

-ERIE Rate Lock (sometimes called Erie SelectAuto, or Erie RateProtect in New York) is the company’s signature program that helps you avoid rate increases.
-With Rate Lock, even with a claim your rates won’t increase unless you make certain changes to your policy, including adding or removing a driver or vehicle, or changing your address or where you usually park your car.
+ERIE Rate Lock (sometimes called Erie SelectAuto, or Erie RateProtect in New York) helps drivers avoid rate increases.
+With Rate Lock, your rates won’t increase after a claim — although they may if you make certain changes to your policy, including adding or removing a driver or vehicle, or changing your address.
 Rate Lock is limited to three years for drivers in Virginia, and is not available in all states.

 Diminishing Deductible